ronhe/rn-webview-rpc/README.md

 for more info.

 ### Web End Installation
-You can either install from a CDN or from NPM.
+You can either install from NPM or from a CDN.

 #### Install from NPM
 Install `rn-webview-rpc` from NPM (exactly as for the React-Native project):